 ENVIRONMENTAL PROTECTION FEE LEGAL CITATION: M.C.L.
 324.21508; 1994 PA 451 YEAR ADOPTED: 1994 BASIS OF TAX: Charge for capacity utilization of refined petroleum underground storage tanks.
 MEASURE OF TAX (BASE) : Each gallon of refined petroleum products sold for resale or consumption.
 Exemption for public utilities with more than 500,000 customers in the state for petroleum used for the generation of steam or electricity.
 RATE: 1 cent per gallon.
 ADMINISTRATION: Department of Treasury.
 REPORT AND PAYMENT: Collected at the same time as the sales tax, or as otherwise determined by the treasurer.
 DISPOSITION: The first \$20,000,000 collected is deposited into the Underground Storage Tank Regulatory Enforcement Fund.
 The remaining revenue is deposited in the Refined Petroleum Fund.
-2017-18 COLLECTIONS: \$58,251,000
+2018-19 COLLECTIONS:

 ALTERNATIVE FUEL TAX LEGAL CITATION: M.C.L.
 207.1152 et seq.; 2000 PA 403; Section 9, Article IX, state Constitution.
 YEAR ADOPTED: 1953.
 The Gasoline Tax (1925 PA 150), the Diesel Fuel Tax (1951 PA 54), and the Liquefied Petroleum Gas Tax (1953 PA 147) were recodified by the Motor Fuel Tax Act, 2000 PA 403.
 BASIS OF TAX: Privilege of using highways.
-MEASURE OF TAX (BASE) : Currently liquefied petroleum gas sold or used in operating vehicles on public highways.
-Beginning January 1, 2017, the base expanded to include alternative fuel - including natural gas, compressed natural gas, liquefied natural gas, liquefied petroleum gas, hydrogen, hydrogen compressed natural gas, or hythane - sold or used in operating vehicles on public highways.
+MEASURE OF TAX (BASE) Alternative fuels including liquefied petroleum gas, natural gas, compressed natural gas, liquefied natural gas, liquefied petroleum gas, hydrogen, hydrogen compressed natural gas, or hythane sold or used in operating vehicles on public highways.
+Prior to January 1, 2017, base included only liquified petroleum gas.
 Refund of tax on gasoline purchased for: (1) a purpose other than operation of a vehicle on public highways; (2) vehicles owned by state or federal government; (3) vehicles owned or leased and operated by units of local government.
 (4) five or more person capacity vehicles operated under a municipal franchise.
 RATE: 26.3 cents per gallon equivalent for all alternative fuels.
 ADMINISTRATION: Department of Treasury.
 REPORT AND PAYMENT: Quarterly, by the 20th of each month following the close of the calendar quarter.
 DISPOSITION: Michigan Transportation Fund.
-2017-18 COLLECTIONS: Included with Gasoline Tax revenues.
+2018-19 COLLECTIONS: Included with Gasoline Tax revenues.

 MOTOR CARRIER FUEL TAX LEGAL CITATION: M.C.L.
 207.211 et seq.; 1980 PA 119; Section 9, Article IX, state Constitution.
 YEAR ADOPTED: 1980 BASIS OF TAX: Privilege of using Michigan highways.
 Tax applies to interstate motor carriers only.
 Intrastate motor carriers are subject to the Motor Fuel Tax.
 MEASURE OF TAX (BASE): Motor fuel consumed by interstate motor carriers in operating qualified commercial vehicles on public roads and highways in Michigan.
 RATE: 26.3 cents per gallon.
 Beginning January 1, 2022, the rate will be adjusted annually based on the U.S. Consumer Price Index inflation rate, with a maximum annual growth rate of 5%.
 ADMINISTRATION: Department of Treasury.
 REPORT AND PAYMENT: Quarterly, on the last day of month following the close of the calendar quarter.
 DISPOSITION: Michigan Transportation Fund.
-2017-18 COLLECTIONS: Included with Diesel Fuel Tax.
+2018-19 COLLECTIONS: \$22,057,000.